 The proactive monetary policy is a big part of why the US economy is thought to be in good health.
 It starts with the Fed, raising interest rates aggressively to bring down inflation.
 Every move it makes is designed to tackle inflation, something not all central banks can claim.
 For example, the European Central Bank (ECB) has been blamed for being too dovish in the face of record inflation.
 The trickle-down effect of strong monetary policy management meant that even though inflation was high in the US, other key indicators, such as the jobs market, remained strong.

 The dollar’s rise also says something about what is happening in the rest of the world.
-There is a strong trend for the dollar to strengthen whenever the global economy is in crisis.
+There is a strong trend for the dollar to strengthen during global economic crises.
 Markets panic, investors flee to safety, and the dollar appreciates.
-When stock and bond markets turn unstable, investors flock to the safety of the dollar due to its status as the world's reserve currency.
+When stock and bond markets become unstable, investors flock to the safety of the dollar because it is the world's reserve currency.

-The 2022 US economy was in better shape than Europe’s, which was in the midst of nearby war and was already likely in recession.
-Europe faced an energy crisis, meaning the fundamentals in Europe were quite weak when compared to the US.
+For many years, the US economy has been in better shape than Europe’s, which recently has been in the midst of a war.
+At the start of Russia's invasion of Ukraine, Europe faced an energy crisis, meaning its fundamentals were quite weak compared to those in the US.
 Also, investors were not as convinced that the ECB would be as proactive in containing inflation as the Fed.

-Part of the reason for the continued strength of the dollar is that another traditionally safe economy has had a terrible year in political and economic terms.
+Part of the reason for the dollar's continued strength is that another traditionally safe economy has had a terrible year, politically and economically.
 The British pound hit a record low against the dollar on 26 September 2022, but has since recovered.
 The pound’s initial slump came after a self-inflicted blow caused by unfunded tax cuts and energy subsidies, news of which threw markets into turmoil.
-Many investors sold UK government bonds, and other UK financial assets, and bought US dollars instead.
+Many investors sold UK government bonds and other UK financial assets and bought US dollars instead.

 Another major economy suffered in other ways in the year of our test case.
-China, the second largest economy in the world, instituted a zero-COVID policy that caused an economic slowdown, as factories could not be as productive as usual.
+China, the second-largest economy in the world, instituted a zero-COVID policy that caused an economic slowdown, as factories could not be as productive as usual.
 Also, China’s real estate market was in trouble, with property sales slumping by 25% that year alone.
-A cocktail of factors, including the aforementioned Zero-COVID strategy, saw property developers run out of capital to finish construction.
-This has resulted in hundreds of thousands of homebuyers refusing to pay their mortgage for delayed or stalled housing projects.
-With real estate estimated to be worth 30% of the country’s economy, the fallout caused an economic weakening that dampened investor sentiment.
+A cocktail of factors, including the aforementioned Zero-COVID strategy, left property developers short of capital to finish construction.
+This has led hundreds of thousands of homebuyers to refuse to pay their mortgages due to delayed or stalled housing projects.
+With real estate accounting for 30% of the country’s economy, the fallout weakened the economy and dampened investor sentiment.

 Crypto had a year to forget.
-Crypto investors everywhere were trying to decide what to do in the face of an oncoming “crypto winter,” sparked by the collapse of crypto institutions like Terraform Labs and FTX.
-Already, Bitcoin’s all-time high of $69,000 seemed like a long time ago as investors sought to cut their losses in digital assets, further pushing crypto prices into basement territory.
+Crypto investors everywhere were trying to decide what to do amid an oncoming “crypto winter,” sparked by the collapse of crypto institutions like Terraform Labs and FTX.
+Already, Bitcoin’s 2022 price of over $100,000 seems like a long time ago as investors cut their losses in digital assets, further pushing crypto prices into basement territory.
 This saw investors flock to the safety of the US dollar.

 Different stakeholders have been affected by the dollar's strength in different ways.
 Here are just some: